abondar24/JavaAsyncDemo/README.md

 5. Two Threads (ttc) - Create two observables with two threads inside, merge them to one observable and subscribe to it.
 6. Singles Command (sc) - Merge two singles into one observable and subscribe to it.
+7. Completable (cc) - Usage of Completable class for asynchronous data writing.